Skip navigation

 Department: Northumbria Law School

-I am a Senior Lecturer in law and Solicitor (Non-practising) at Northumbria University.
+I am an Assistant Professor in law and Solicitor at Northumbria University.

-I teach on a wide range of courses on the LLB, MLaw and LLM programmes, including legal history, inquests, commercial contracts and contract law.
+I teach on a wide range of courses on the LLB, MLaw and LLM programmes, including legal history, inquests, commercial contracts, contract law and the Student Law Office.
 I supervise legal history archives projects students.

 My doctoral research is in legal history.
 In broad terms, the legal impact on business on Tyneside in the late nineteenth and early twentieth centuries, focusing on the River Tyne.
 My research interests also include legal history, local legal history and history more broadly, law and society, legal education and procurement law amongst other areas.
 Further details are in my Research Interests